HokageSteve/HokageSteve.github.io/index.md

-theme: Midnight
+# title: Welcome to HokageSteve's homepage!

-title: Welcome to HokageSteve's homepage!
+## theme: Midnight

-discription: Feel free to browse and keep an eye out for future projects!
+### discription: Feel free to browse and keep an eye out for future projects!

 ## Welcome to GitHub Pages